publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schII/m__us_usc_t42_s402.md

 > “Whenever benefits which an individual who is not a citizen or national of the United States was entitled to receive under title II of the Social Security Act \[this subchapter\] are, on June 30, 1968, being withheld by the Treasury Department under the first section of the Act of October 9, 1940 ([31 U.S.C.
 123][/us/usc/t31/s123]) \[[31 U.S.C.
 3329(a)][/us/usc/t31/s3329/a] and 3330(a)\], any such benefits, payable to such individual for months after the month in which the determination by the Treasury Department that the benefits should be so withheld was made, shall not be paid—

->     “(A) to any person other than such individual, or, if such individual dies before such benefits can be paid, to any person other than an individual who was entitled for the month in which the deceased individual died (with the application of section 202(j)(1) of the Social Security Act \[subsec. (j)(1) of this section\]) to a monthly benefit under title II of such Act \[this subchapter\] on the basis of the same wages and self-employment income as such deceased individual, or
+>     “(A) to any person other than such individual, or, if such individual dies before such benefits can be paid, to any person other than an individual who was entitled for the month in which the deceased individual died (with the application of section 202(j)(1) of the Social Security Act \[[42 U.S.C.
+402(j)(1)][/us/usc/t42/s402/j/1]\]) to a monthly benefit under title II of such Act \[[42 U.S.C.
+401][/us/usc/t42/s401] et seq.\] on the basis of the same wages and self-employment income as such deceased individual, or

 >     “(B) in excess of the equivalent of the last twelve months’ benefits that would have been payable to such individual.”

  __Study of Retirement Test and of Drug Standards and Coverage__

     [Pub.
 L. 90–248, title IV, § 405][/us/pl/90/248/s405], Jan.
 2, 1968, [81 Stat.
-933][/us/stat/81/933], authorized the Secretary of Health, Education, and Welfare to make a study of the existing retirement test and proposals for the modification of the test, the quality and cost standards for drugs for which payments are made under this chapter, and the coverage of drugs under part B of subchapter XVIII of this chapter, and submit a report to the President and to Congress concerning his findings and recommendations on or before Jan.
+933][/us/stat/81/933], authorized the Secretary of Health, Education, and Welfare \[now Health and Human Services\] to make a study of the existing retirement test and proposals for the modification of the test, the quality and cost standards for drugs for which payments are made under this chapter, and the coverage of drugs under part B of subchapter XVIII of this chapter, and submit a report to the President and to Congress concerning his findings and recommendations on or before Jan.
 1, 1969.

  __Ex.
 Ord.
 No. 12436.
 Payment of Certain Benefits to Survivors of Persons Who Died in or as a Result of Military Service__